How To Navigate Stress And Debilitating Anxiety Disorder

 That said, debilitating anxiety can make it difficult or even impossible to locate a provider and regularly attend in-person sessions.
 In cases like these, online therapy often represents a more convenient alternative.
 You can use a platform like BetterHelp to get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging.
 A growing number of peer-reviewed studies indicates the possible positive impact of online therapy.
 For instance, a 2021 study suggests that online therapy created “equivalent overall effects” in those experiencing anxiety compared to in-person therapy.

-Again, seeing a therapist to address debilitating anxiety is typically recommended.
+Again, seeing a therapist to address debilitating anxiety and stress is typically recommended.
 As you work with them, there may be measures you can take to further reduce your levels of worry or fear and enhance the effectiveness of your treatment.
 Some examples of strategies for helping manage anxiety are listed below.

 Exercise regularly